for The Unschooling Project

 Learning Contract — A document drafted by Quest, along with your child outlining their learning goals.
 As key stakeholders, this ensures that each of us uphold our support and roles to help your child achieve their goals.

-There are no fixed dates for admissions (you can sign up any time) but we would prefer children with similar interests (and age groups) beginning together, as this would help them form a supportive peer group.
-Right now, we seek to begin in June 2021.
+There are no fixed dates for admissions (you can choose to begin in July, October or January) but we would prefer children with similar interests (and age groups) beginning together, as this would help them form a supportive peer group.

 Our experience in facilitating the after-school program and creating Breadcrumb (the app), has helped us create numerous ‘interest buckets’, which are broad areas of interests, and each including multiple sub interests as well.